Paris Itinerary: 8 Things You Absolutely Cannot Miss

 Another fun way to see Rue Cler (and Paris) is via bike!
 Click here for a bike tour which includes a Rue Cler snack break with time to explore, amongst many other things.

-Le Saint Regis is a cafe located on the island of Ile Saint-Louis, just south of Le Marais.
+Le Saint Regis is a cafe located on the island of Ile Saint-Louis, just south of Le Marais, and is also one of the top things to do in Paris.
 I love it so much that if I have one week in Paris I find myself grabbing breakfast here numerous times.
 The food is great, reasonably priced, and the ambiance is beautiful and very Instagram friendly.

 Le Saint Regis is open for all meals so you don’t necessarily have to visit for breakfast but it is my personal favorite.
 Often I get up around 6, wander around Le Marais taking photos (golden hour + empty streets = the best combo), then head here on foot at 7am when it opens.
 It is the best way to start your day in Paris.
 The seats out front have overhead heaters which makes it lovely for early morning people watching!